What is glaucoma?

 - Acute closed-angle glaucoma.
 Laser treatment is needed right away for this problem.
 Medicines may be needed if laser treatment is delayed.

-- Congenital glaucoma.
+- Childhood glaucoma.
 This almost always requires surgery.
 Medicine may sometimes be used.
 But it usually doesn't work as well.

 If you have glaucoma, you will need regular eye exams and treatment for glaucoma for the rest of your life.

 If you have vision loss, there are things you can do to help keep your quality of life.